modernish/modernish/README.md

 That said, the aim of modernish is to build a better shell language, and not to make the shell language into something it's not.
-Its feature set is aimed at solving specific and commonly experiened deficits and annoyances of the shell language, and not at adding/faking things that are foreign to it, such as object orientation or functional programming.
+Its feature set is aimed at solving specific and commonly experienced deficits and annoyances of the shell language, and not at adding/faking things that are foreign to it, such as object orientation or functional programming.
 (However, since modernish is modular, nothing stops anyone from adding a module attempting to